 The impact of sea ice on the environment would be of little consequence if sea ice were rare.
 But, the reality is that sea ice extends over a substantial area, mostly in polar regions, of course.
 At any given time, sea ice covers approximately 25 million square kilometers of Earth's oceans, making it as extensive as the area of the North American continent, which covers about 24.4 million square kilometers.
 We'll begin studying this by measuring the extent of sea ice for each month in a 16-month sequence of images.

-Repeat Steps B and C for the years 1995 and 1996 (instead of 1984 and 1985).
-Position the stack with the earliest September image on top.
+Repeat Steps B and C. Position the stack with the earliest January image on top.

 Do F now.